The IDEA School is accessible to ALL families, regardless of income. It is a commitment we’ve kept since Day One! You qualify for Flex Tuition.

 YOU QUALIFY FOR FLEX TUITION!

-100% of families qualify for Flex Tuition, as long as you complete our Flex Tuition Application below and the corresponding School Tuition Organization (STO) applications as well — or enroll in the state’s ESA Program.
-No family pays the “Full Tuition” price out of pocket unless you choose to.
-See below to see what your expected out-of-pocket flex tuition will be, based on your household size and income.
+All families qualify for Flex Tuition, as long as you complete our internal Flex Tuition Application and the corresponding School Tuition Organization (STO) applications as well — details below.

 Flex Tuition Application